saltthefries/lucyparsonslabs.com/pages/pages-root-folder/index.md

   title: "SecureDrop"
   url: 'https://www.lucyparsonslabs.com/securedrop'
   image: /images/thumbs/blackrose.jpg
   text: 'SecureDrop is a platform for leaking documents to journalists securely and without compromising sources.
-LPL has launched Black Rose, our implementation of SecureDrop.
+LPL has launched Black Rose, our SecureDrop instance.
 We are the only group running an instance in Chicago and will be assisting journalists in breaking stories.'

 widget2:
   title: "Current Projects"